Shoulder Arthritis

 When can I start to run or return to sports?

 Running is not recommended for the first 4-8 weeks after surgery.
 Running does produce stress on the shoulder joint, and will be detrimental to the healing process.
 You can ride a recumbent bike a couple weeks after surgery and then progress to Elliptical machine without arm motions.
 Return to sport will be based on your progress with physical therapy and sport of choice.
 You can expect to return to full strength in 3-4 months.
-Please see Physical Therapy and Surgical FAQ for more information on this condition.

 Am I a candidate for total shoulder (TSR) or reverse total shoulder replacement (rTSR)?